Business Initiative Home

 As mentioned earlier, the overall failure rate for sole proprietorships can be quite high.

-According to the BLS study, around 80% of these businesses do not survive past their fifth year.
+According to the latest SBA 2024 data, 50.8% of new business establishments do not survive past their fifth year.

 However, it’s essential not to view this statistic in isolation.